cplusplusjasper/awesome-resources/C++.md

 [CCCoreLib](https://github.com/CloudCompare/CCCoreLib): C++ library which provides data structures & algorithms for working with 3D point cloud data

+[CLI11](https://github.com/CLIUtils/CLI11): CLI11 is a command line parser for C++11 and beyond that provides a rich feature set with a simple and intuitive interface.

 [conan](https://github.com/conan-io/conan): The open-source C/C++ package manager

 [conan-center-index](https://github.com/conan-io/conan-center-index): Recipes for the ConanCenter repository